 So you’re curious about buying an inversion table?
 Me too!
-No it’s not a torture device, and no it’s not some sort of Nasa anti-gravity astronaut training device.
+No, it’s not a torture device, and no it’s not some sort of Nasa anti-gravity astronaut training device.
 But that would be kinda cool, huh?
 An inversion table is actually an effective resource to elongate the spine, stretch the back muscles and alleviate ongoing back pain.
 Sounds great to me!
 Inversion therapy boasts a range of other ‘magical’ benefits too (did someone say anti-ageing?), but enough with the talking and on with the shopping.
 The most basic requirement of an inversion table is to tilt your body at various angles, positioning your head lower than your feet to relieve the pull of gravity – that’s all you need to start feeling back relief.
-So why are there so many different models?

 Now you’re probably thinking: Which is the best inversion table?
 Which one do I buy?
 Well, I’m wondering the same thing.
 I always look at safety and stability first, since I don’t want to invest in something that’s going to drop me while I’m upside-down.
 Ouch.
 Some other points to consider when it comes to inversion table shopping are the price, the comfort on both back and ankles and ease of use.

 Our Selection of The 5 Best Inversion Tables:

 If you’ve ‘been there, done that’ with inversion therapy and you’re looking to expand your inversions with more advanced workouts and stretches, you might want to take a look at tables with special accessories and features to help you customize your therapy.
 Luckily, the wide range of inversion tables out there means there is something for everyone.